infor-design/enterprise-wc-examples/typescript-ids-wc/README.md

 npm run start
 ```

-Then open [http://localhost:8080](http://localhost:8080) to view the sample page.
+Then open [http://localhost:8000](http://localhost:8000) to view the sample page.

 ## Instantiating IDS web component in the markup

 Load the source file for the desired component as a module.
-You can bundle it into your application using a bundler like webpack, or load it directly view a script tag.
+You can bundle it into your application using a bundler or load it directly view a script tag.

 ```html
 <html>